 Jim Reaper makes an appearance across video ads for seat belt safety, drinking and driving, and motorcycle safety.

-We’ve also used his ominous presence as a safe-driving reminder with mirror clings in bar bathrooms, posters, social media content, print ads, outdoor placement and radio.
+For the Jim Reaper campaign to really work, it needed to live beyond great video spots.
+So we’ve made Death appear everywhere.
+Jim Reaper’s ominous presence has popped up on mirror clings in bar bathrooms, posters, print ads, outdoor placement and radio.
 Jim even has his own line of branded driving products reminding drivers to beat Death, not cheat it.

 The Reaper’s silly personality (and amazing manicure) might not be what our audience expects from a state agency, but that’s why he garners so much attention.
 Jim’s character is extendable to all social platforms and draws the attention of several audiences.

 celebrate #nationalbeerday with your favorite brew, but only if a dd is part of your crew.

 don't let death cross your path. buckle up, drive the speed limit and arrive alive this friday the 13th.

 Fill your memorial day weekend with red, white, blue and safe driving, too.

 The Reaper even accompanied our team to the 2018 Sturgis Motorcycle Rally, a ten-day event full of concerts, rides, races and heavy drinking – the perfect place to remind people Death is only one bad decision away.
 We took a trailer on the road so people could meet death – literally.
 He handed out snacks and water with a safety message to thousands of rally-goers.
 Several months later, he was spotted barhopping on Super Bowl Sunday, catching game-day fans by surprise and getting attention from the local media to spread a safe-driving message on a day known for DUIs.